Evaporation of a nonsingular Reissner-Nordstr\"om black hole and information loss problem: Model of evaporation with regularized center: Non-self-similar case

-In the regularized spacetime of the right panel of Fig.~\ref{geodesic_AH_q07_linearmass}, the self-similar structure is broken by the introduction of nonzero $\ell$, and all of the null geodesics escapes to infinity.
-Furthermore, the regularization of the spacetime is complete and no singularity can be found.
+Figure~\ref{geodesic_AH_linearmass} shows the $(v,r)$-diagrams for for $q=0.7$ (left panel) and $0.9$ (right panel) for the case $\ell=1.0$.
+Let us discuss the case of $q=0.7$ first.
+In the unregularized case ($\ell=0$), the left panel of Fig.~\ref{geodesic_AH_ell0} shows that there exist two homothetic Killing horizons and all outgoing null geodesics within the outer homothetic Killing horizon are trapped and plunge into the singularity at $(v,r)=(v_{\rm f},0)$.
+By contrast, in the regularized case (left panel of Fig.~\ref{geodesic_AH_linearmass}), the self-similar structure is broken by the introduction of nonzero $\ell$, and all of the null geodesics escape to infinity.
+Furthermore, the regularization of the spacetime is complete and no singularity appears.
 Therefore, the spacetime possesses the desired property of the Hayward-Frolov scenario: the event and Cauchy horizons are not present.
-Although the spacetime structure drastically changes, the behavior of the null geodesics at distant positions from the center is similar to the case $\ell=0$.
+Although the spacetime structure drastically changes from the unregularized case, the behavior of the null geodesics at distant positions from the center is similar to the case $\ell=0$.
 The homothetic Killing horizons are absent, but we can recognize the existence of the temporal repeller and attractor for a certain range of $v$.
 The boundary of the trapped region is topologically closed, and it is called the closed apparent horizon in Ref.~\cite{Frolov:2014jva}.
-The attractor is located in the neighborhood of the inner boundary of the trapped region.
+The temporal attractor is located in the neighborhood of the inner boundary of the trapped region.
 These repeller and attractor would be a kind of residues of the homothetic Killing horizons.

-Figure~\ref{geodesic_AH_q09_linearmass} shows the same as Fig.~\ref{geodesic_AH_q07_linearmass} but for the case $q=0.9$.
-In Kaminaga's model of the left panel, the homothetic Killing horizons do not exist for this parameter.
-As a result, there is no event horizon in this spacetime, and all outgoing null geodesics escape to infinity.
-These properties are consistent with the Penrose diagram presented in Fig.~\ref{Fig:Penrose-Vaidya-wo-HKH}.
-The absence of the inner homothetic Killing horizon implies the non-existence of the attractor like the one shown in Fig.~\ref{geodesic_AH_q07_linearmass}.
-Although outgoing null geodesics tend to gather around the inner boundary of the trapped region, the gathering is not sufficiently strong to form the attractor.

-In the regularized spacetime of the right panel of Fig.~\ref{geodesic_AH_q09_linearmass}, the behavior of outgoing null geodesics are similar to the left panel except near the singularity.
-The temporary repeller and attractor are not found as well.
-Similarly to the case of $q=0.7$, no event horizon or no Cauchy horizon is present, and the Hayward-Frolov scenario works also for $q=0.9$.
+Next we discuss the case $q=0.9$.
+In the case of $\ell=0$ (the right panel of Fig.~\ref{geodesic_AH_ell0}), the homothetic Killing horizons do not exist and all outgoing null geodesics escape to infinity.
+The behavior of outgoing null geodesics in the regularized spacetime of the right panel of Fig.~\ref{geodesic_AH_linearmass} is similar to the unregularized case except that the singularity is completely resolved.
+Reflecting the absence of the homothetic Killing horizon in the case $\ell=0$, the temporary repeller and attractor are not found.
+Similarly to the left panel, no event horizon or no Cauchy horizon is present, and the Hayward-Frolov scenario works well also for $q=0.9$.